Outgoing vs. Incoming Connections

-Connections with a Gateway Name in this list are automatically allowed if the security mode is set to SpecifiedList.
+Connections with a Gateway Name in this list are automatically allowed if the Connection Policy is set to SpecifiedList.
 Separate Gateway names with a comma.

 If enabled, this Gateway will be allowed to act as a proxy, and forward requests between Gateways that do not have direct connections.
 Default is false.